Kavya291/Slice-Insights/README.md

 ## Getting Started

 1. **Data Analysis with SQL**:
    - The initial data analysis was conducted using SQL.
-The SQL scripts and queries used for data extraction, transformation, and loading can be found in the <a href="slice_insights_analysis.sql">sql_sales_analysis.sql</a> of this repository.
+The SQL scripts and queries used for data extraction, transformation, and loading can be found in the <a href="slice_insights_analysis.sql">slice_insights_analysis.sql</a> of this repository.

 2. **Creating Dashboards with Power BI**:
-   - The Power BI project file <a href="slice_insights.pbix">pizza_sales_report.pbix</a> contains the interactive dashboards.
+   - The Power BI project file <a href="slice_insights.pbix">slice_insights.pbix</a> contains the interactive dashboards.
 You can open and customize it with Power BI Desktop.

 3. **Access the Dashboard**:
-   - Open the `pizza_sales_report.pbix` file with Power BI Desktop to explore the interactive dashboards.
+   - Open the `slice_insights.pbix` file with Power BI Desktop to explore the interactive dashboards.

 ## Data Analysis with SQL